Education Research Current About VU Amsterdam NL

 • AMC Meibergdreef (only for ACTA employees)

-On entering employment, your manager chooses which of these three standard work sites applies.
-This work site is then registered with your position.
+On entering employment, your manager chooses which work sites applies.
+This work site is then registered on your position.

 If you subsequently change your standard work site, your manager will change this in your position.